cchudzicki-ocw-testing/24.951-fall-2003/content/pages/readings.md

 ———.
 "Derivation by Phase" (Excerpts).
 In _Ken Hale: A Life in Language_. pp.1-52.

 Frampton, John et al. "Remarks on 'Derivation by Phase': Feature Valuation, Agreement, and Intervention."
-(M.S., 8 pages) 2000.
+(MS., 8 pages) 2000.

 {{< tdclose >}}{{< trclose >}}{{< tbodyclose >}}{{< tableclose >}}